6 Tips for Safely Reentering an Evacuated Home

 - Cracks or shifts in the foundation blocks, columns or piers

 - Check the roof for signs of damage.
 (Tip: Do NOT get on the roof.
-Instead, use a pair of binoculars or camera with telephoto lens.)
+Instead, use a pair of binoculars, your phone’s camera or a camera with telephoto lens.)

 - Sagging areas or missing tiles